wadave/vertex_ai_mcp_samples/a2a-python-sdk-0515/README.md

 # Build Agents using A2A SDK (Prototype)
 ----
-> *⚠️ DISCLAIMER: THIS IS NOT AN OFFICIALLY SUPPORTED GOOGLE PRODUCT.
+> *⚠️ DISCLAIMER: THIS IS A PERSONAL PROJECT.
 THIS PROJECT IS INTENDED FOR DEMONSTRATION PURPOSES ONLY.
 IT IS NOT INTENDED FOR USE IN A PRODUCTION ENVIRONMENT.*
 ----

 This document describes a web application demonstrating the integration of Google's Agent to Agent (A2A), Agent Development Kit (ADK) for multi-agent orchestration with Model Context Protocol (MCP) clients.
 The application features a host agent coordinating tasks between remote agents that interact with various MCP servers to fulfill user requests.